MartinBINARD/twitter/README.md

 - express
 - morgan
 - pug
+- mongoose

 ## :computer: Use

+- Create a database named `twitter` with mongoDB in cluster collections
+- Then specify port with PORT varaible in .env.example then rename it in .env or leave the port 3000 by default
+- Add user database name and password in .env

 - Install packages

 ```
 npm i
 ```

-- Then specify port with PORT varaible in .env.example then rename it in .env or leave the port 3000 by default

 - Run app